 The underwater vehicle was developed by incorporating modular architectural techniques, which allow easy maintenance of the vehicle.
 The compact structure of the vehicle enables operators to use it for a wide variety of MCM missions.
 It can classify the mine objects based on the ambient conditions and seabed type.

 The AUV can be deployed even in the harshest environmental conditions and can withstand high turbulence from the waves.
-It produces very low magnetic and acoustic signatures to avoid the triggering of sensitive underwater mines.
+It produces very low magnetic and acoustic signatures to avoid triggering sensitive underwater mines.

-The AUV has a length of 2m and a body diameter of 0.23m.
+The AUV has a length of 2m and body diameter of 0.23m.
 It can operate at an operational depth from 3m to 200m, which can be extended based on mission requirements.
 The weight of the underwater vehicle is 70kg.

-Payloads and sensors of A-18M AUV
+Payloads and sensors of A9-M AUV

-Other major payloads on-board the vehicle include high-definition video equipment, conductivity, temperature and density (CTD) sensor suite and environmental sensors.
+Other major payloads on board the vehicle include high-definition video equipment, conductivity, temperature and density (CTD) sensor suite and environmental sensors.
 The vehicle is further equipped with an obstacle-avoidance system, fault and leak detection equipment, strobe light, local remote control, and emergency alerting system.